 When you come for the treatment, you meet Dr Amrein as well as one of our competent lactation consultants.
 We will listen to your story and try to answer any questions that you may have.
 Once a diagnosis of lip/tongue tie is confirmed you will let us know if you would like the release to be performed.

 Once your consent is given, the procedure takes only minutes while mum and dad leave the room during the short procedure.
 This is to ensure mums are relaxed once the procedure is complete so she can hold and feed the baby without any stress hormones circulating her body.
 We ask dad to provide support and comfort to her in these few minutes.

 After the treatment, the baby is immediately fed in our purposely set up feeding room.
-In most cases, there is an immediate effect in feeding.
+In most cases, there is an immediate improvement in feeding.